truthixify/haven/docs/architecture.md

 2. If the score changed, `NotificationService.notifyScoreUpdate()` creates a `score_update` notification.
 3. If the tier changed, `NotificationService.notifyTierChange()` creates a `tier_change` notification.
 4. If the deposit balance is below `LOW_BALANCE_THRESHOLD`, `NotificationService.notifyLowBalance()` creates a `deposit_low` notification.
-5. Notification failures never break the scoring pipeline -- they are caught and logged.
+5. Notification failures never break the scoring pipeline; they are caught and logged.

 ### Notification API